 The Minor Is 14 or 15

-21 or older | Category B felony: 1 to 10 years in Nevada State Prison; up to $10,000; and Tier III sex offender registration for life |
+If you are 21 or older, consensual oral copulation with a 14- or 15-year-old is a category B felony carrying one to 10 years in Nevada State Prison, up to $10,000, and tier III sex offender registration for life.

-Meanwhile, non-consensual oral sex with a 14- or 15-year-old is prosecuted as sexual assault (“rape”) carrying life in prison with the possibility of parole after 25 years.
+Meanwhile, non-consensual oral sex with a 14- or 15-year-old is always prosecuted as sexual assault (“rape”) carrying life in prison with the possibility of parole after 25 years.
 Though if the minor sustains substantial bodily harm, there is no possibility of parole.3

 The Minor Is 16 or 17

-Meanwhile, non-consensual oral sex is prosecuted as sexual assault (“rape”) carrying life in prison with the possibility of parole after 10 years.
+Meanwhile, non-consensual oral copulation is prosecuted as sexual assault (“rape”) carrying life in prison with the possibility of parole after 10 years.
 However, if the minor sustains substantial bodily harm, the court may impose:

 - Life in prison without the possibility of parole or